Having an Elder Care Plan Will Create Peace of Mind for Your Family

 Medicaid, known as Medical Assistance in Pennsylvania, provides healthcare assistance to those in need.
 This assistance includes coverage for individuals who need care from a nursing home or long term care facility.
 Applying for Medical Assistance involves a lengthy process and complicated financial qualifications.

-Our attorneys assist families in applying for and securing Medicaid assistance for your spouse or loved one.
+Our elder law attorneys assist families in applying for and securing Medicaid assistance for your spouse or loved one.
 We make sure you qualify for the program, help you sort out your financial records, and advise you on ways you can legally structure your assets so they remain for you or your family.

 How Can I Protect My Assets?